What I have learned in life when it comes to keeping track of your personal finances is that “If you can’t measure it, you can’t manage it.”

 - Salary: To ensure that when you’re young, you are improving your income every 1-2 years to beat inflation and growing in your career.

-By keeping track of your personal finance, you can ensure that you are on track to meeting your goals; to hold yourself accountable and to feel motivated to improve.
+By keeping track of your personal finance, you can ensure that you are on track to meeting your goals; hold yourself accountable and feel motivated to improve.

-I would highly recommend that you spend some time to fill up this sheet before 2019 so that you can start the year right.
+I would highly recommend that you spend some time to fill up this sheet.
 After filling it up, you can also bookmark it on your desktop so that you can review this on a monthly or weekly basis.

 1) Asset Allocation